-Temporary mitigation efforts are in place, including modified operational procedures and monitoring.
+While we are in the process of retaining an Architect/Engineering firm to plan and design for the construction action to correct the deficiency of the "Clear Well", temporary mitigation efforts are in place, including modified operational procedures and monitoring.
 As stated above, continued sampling data reported to the EPA confirms that the drinking water is safe and meets all regulatory requirements.
-Basically, parts of our treatment plant are aging, but the water quality still meets or exceeds EPA Standards.
+Basically, parts of our treatment plant infrastructure are aging, but the water quality still meets and/or exceeds EPA Standards.

-We are still in consultation with the USEPA to develop a corrective action plan/timeline and will update our water consumers as information becomes available.
+We continue to consult with the USEPA in the development of a corrective action plan/timeline for the permanent repair and will update our water consumers as information becomes available.